Madera Community Hospital Leadership

 of a truly remarkable collaboration of more than 200 credentialed medical

-Our revitalization efforts were first recognized in April when Healthgrades
+Our revitalization efforts were first recognized in April of 2017 when

-awarded our Labor and Delivery services as Top 10% in the Nation.
-Madera
+our Labor and Delivery services were recognized as Top 10% in the Nation.

-Community Hospital has consistently earned this standing for the past
+Madera Community Hospital has consistently earned this standing for the

-seven reporting periods.
-In June, we demonstrated our unified commitment
+past seven reporting periods.
+In June 2017, we demonstrated our unified

-to placing the care and safety of patients and their families first when
+commitment to placing the care and safety of patients and their families

-the Hospital Facilities Accreditation Program awarded Madera Community
+first when the Hospital Facilities Accreditation Program awarded Madera

-Hospital with the Seal of Excellence.
-The 3-year accreditation recognizes
+Community Hospital with the Seal of Excellence.
+The 3-year accreditation

-excellence in federal standards for patient safety, continual quality
+recognizes excellence in federal standards for patient safety, continual

-improvement and environmental safety.
-In early October, our General Surgeons
+quality improvement and environmental safety.
+In early October 2017, our

 In late October 2017, our most rewarding acknowledgement of our diligent